nxtrace/NTrace-core/README.md

 An open source visual routing tool that pursues light weight, developed using Golang.

+NextTrace is part of the [OwO Network](https://github.com/OwO-Network) project.
+The project is a joint initiative of Leo and Vincent.

 ## How To Use

 Document Language: English | [简体中文](README_zh_CN.md)